IcicleSpear/FastX-Bus-Ticket-Booking-System/README.md

 # 🚌 FastX - Online Bus Ticket Booking System
 ## -- Abhishek A G

-Welcome to **FastX**, a full-stack 🚀 web-based bus ticket booking application designed as part of a case study.
+Welcome to **FastX**, a full-stack 🚀 web-based bus ticket booking application designed as part of **case study**.
 This system allows users to search for bus routes, view schedules, book tickets, make secure payments, and manage bookings.
 The application includes features for users, bus operators, and administrators.

 ---